-The EU's "Package on Food Improvement Agents" includes four Regulations: Regulation 1331/2008 establishing a common authorization procedure for food additives, food enzymes and food flavorings, Regulation 1332/2008 on food enzymes, Regulation 1333/2008 on food additives and Regulation 1334/2008 on flavorings.
+The EU's "Package on Food Improvement Agents" includes four Regulations: Regulation 1331/2008 (amended by Regulation (EU) 2019/1381 on the transparency and sustainability of the EU risk assessment in the food chain) establishes a common authorization procedure for food additives, food enzymes and food flavorings, Regulation 1332/2008 on food enzymes, Regulation 1333/2008 on food additives and Regulation 1334/2008 on flavorings.
 Only additives included in the EU's positive list may be used in food products marketed in the EU.
 Inclusion in the EU positive list is based on a risk assessment by the European Food Safety Authority (EFSA).

 Commission Implementing Regulation 234/2011 explains in detail how applications to update the EU positive lists should be drafted (content, data requirements and presentation).
 EFSA then verifies the suitability of the data.
+It has also been adjusted by Commission Implementing Regulation (EU) 2020/1823 to accommodate the changes linked to Regulation (EU) 2019/1381 on the transparency and sustainability of the EU risk assessment in the food chain.
+These new provisions went into effect on March 27, 2021.